 Microsoft issued the November 2018 Security Updates that include 62 unique vulnerability fixes, 12 of them rated critical.

-The updates address multiple Microsoft products to include, but not limited to: Windows, Edge, Office, Office Services and Web Apps, ChakraCore, .NET Core, PowerShell Core, Team Foundation Server, Skype for Business and Azure App Service on Azure Stack.
+The security updates address vulnerabilities in multiple Microsoft products to include: Windows, Edge, Office, Office Services and Web Apps, ChakraCore, .NET Core, PowerShell Core, Team Foundation Server, Skype for Business and Azure App Service on Azure Stack.

 One of the critical patches addresses a zero-day Windows Win32k Elevation of Privilege Vulnerability (CVE-2018-8589).